-SALE OF THE BONDS
+SALE OF CERTIFICATES

-The Bonds were sold at competitive bid on March 18, 2003.
-The Bonds were awarded to Salomon Smith Barney Inc. at a purchase price of \$10,975,000.
-The Official Notice of Sale provides that all Bonds will be purchased if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in the Official Notice of Sale, the approval of certain legal matters by Co-Bond Counsel, and certain other conditions.
-The Underwriter has represented to the City that the Bonds were reoffered to the public at the prices or yields set forth on the cover page hereof producing net original issuance premium of \$94,638.25, which the underwriter has retained as its compensation.
-The Underwriter may offer and sell the Bonds to certain dealers and others at prices lower than the public offering prices shown on the cover page hereof.
-The offering prices may be changed from time to time by the Underwriter.
+The Certificates were sold at competitive bid on April 29, 2003, and awarded to UBS PaineWebber Inc., at a purchase price of \$41,161,940.22.
+The Official Notice of Sale provides that all Certificates will be purchased if any are purchased, the obligation to make such purchase being subject to certain terms and conditions set forth in the Official Notice of Sale, the approval of certain legal matters by Co-Special Counsel and certain other conditions.